-Several special curricular topics are met through "infusion", which means that they are included in courses comprising the required clinical science sequence as well as through the "brown bag" clinical science professional development meetings and the day-long clinical science invited workshops.
+Several special curricular topics are met through "infusion", which means that they are included in courses comprising the required clinical science sequence as well as through the "Brown Bag" clinical science professional development meetings and the daylong clinical science invited workshops.
 Brown bags are typically held on Monday mornings 11:30am-1pm.
 Lunch is provided and all students are required to attend.
 These meetings may include guest speakers, clinical case presentations, or informational sessions (e.g., review of clinic procedures; how to apply to internship).
-Day-long invited workshops typically occur on Fridays (though other days may be selected based on speaker availability).
+Daylong invited workshops typically occur on Fridays (though other days may be selected based on speaker availability).
 Our supervisors from the community, faculty and students are all invited to attend.
 Students are required to attend these workshops given that the content is considered an additional part of the curriculum.
-In the rare instance that a student is unable to make a workshop, they will be required to complete a make-up assignment.
-These assignments may include the following: watching the workshop on DVD, completing readings, completing a writing assignment, participating in a discussion of the material with a faculty member.
+One the rare occasions that student is unable to attend a workshop, s/he is expected to inform the DCT/ADCT.